AlphaVictorDelta/Iris_classification-project-based-on-the-oneVsAll-algorithm/ReadMe.txt

-iris_main.m file is like the skeleton for our project because it contains all the function calling statements.
+iris_main.m file is like the skeleton for this project because it contains all the function calling statements.